bartificer/programming-by-stealth/docs/pbs24.md

 </html>
 ```

 The initialisation function runs exactly once – when the DOM becomes ready.
-When that function runs, a variable named `counter` is created, and given the value `0`.
+When that function runs, a variable named `counter` is created and given the value `0`.
 This variable is created within the scope of the function (`initClickCounter()`), not within the global scope.

-The next thing that happens as the function `initClickCounter()` executes is that another function is defined, and stored in another locally scoped variable named `incrementCounter`.
+The next thing that happens as the function `initClickCounter()` executes is that another function is defined and stored in another locally scoped variable named `incrementCounter`.
 We’ll refer to this as the _inner function_, since it’s defined within another function, specifically, `initClickCounter()`, which we’ll refer to as the _outer function_.

 The inner function is only defined here, not executed.
 However, notice that it makes use of the variable `counter`, which exists in the outer function’s scope.
-It does not declare this variable (no `var` in front of it), so it does not have its own copy, it is instead reaching up into its containing scope to access it.
+It does not declare this variable (no `var` in front of it); so it does not have its own copy. instead it is reaching up into its containing scope to access it.
 It can do this because a copy of the outer function’s scope is permanently added to the inner function using JavaScript’s _closure_ mechanism.
-The inner function does not get a copy of the variable, it gets a reference to it.
+The inner function does not get a copy of the variable; it gets a reference to it.

 The last thing that happens when the outer function executes is that it adds the inner function to all paragraphs as a click handler.

-Once the outer function finishes executing, the inner function has still not been executed even once, it has only been declared, and added as a click handler.
+Once the outer function finishes executing, the inner function has still not been executed even once.
+It has only been declared and added as a click handler.
 Were it not for closures, the variable `counter` would have vanished into the ether when the outer function finished executing, but it has not – the inner function retains a reference to it.

 We can now execute the inner function by clicking on the paragraph in the page.
 The first time you click, the counter will have a value of `0`.
 It then gets incremented by `1`, and alerted.
 The second time you click, it will be incremented and alerted again.
 Notice that the count goes up.
-If we had declared the variable within the inner function that would not happen, it would be a fresh copy each time, but because we are using a variable from the outer function’s scope, it is the same variable each time, so the count keeps incrementing.
+If we had declared the variable within the inner function that would not happen, it would be a fresh copy each time, but because we are using a variable from the outer function’s scope, it is the same variable each time.
+So the count keeps incrementing.

 Closures can be difficult to understand, as they are a kind of _spooky action at a distance_ (to paraphrase Einstein), but they are absolutely vital to modern JavaScript programming.